Cubs shake up coaching staff, bring in 2 ex-Red Sox assistants, hire Jim Hickey

 The team also hired former Red Sox hitting coach Chili Davis for the same position in Chicago while also bringing in former Red Sox third base coach Brian Butterfield to replace Jones

-The Cubs ranked second in run scoring in the National League but averaged just 2.5 runs per game in the playoffs, which ended in a five-game defeat to the Los Angeles Dodgers in the NLCS.
+The Cubs ranked second in run scoring in the National League but averaged just 2.5 runs per game in the playoffs, which ended in a five-game defeat to the Los Angeles Dodgers in the National League Championship Series.
 Maddon cited situational hitting as a problem all season, and the Cubs think they may have addressed it with their new coach.

 "Chili has a good method regarding situations in general," Maddon said.
 "We're just looking for a slightly different voice with a little bit different approach that we feel can augment our hitters moving forward."